Stakeholder theory: Criticism

 The political philosopher Charles Blattberg has criticized stakeholder theory for assuming that the interests of the various stakeholders can be, at best, compromised or balanced against each other.
 Blattberg argues that this is a product of its emphasis on negotiation as the chief mode of dialogue for dealing with conflicts between stakeholder interests.
 He recommends conversation instead and this leads him to defend what he calls a 'patriotic' conception of the corporation as an alternative to that associated with stakeholder theory.

 Management scholar Samuel F. Mansell argued that stakeholder theory, by applying the political concept of a 'social contract' to the corporation, undermines the principles on which a market economy is based, and could thereby increase the opportunities of weak stakeholder exploitation by self-interested managers rather than to decrease them.
+Goodpaster formulated an earlier "stakeholder paradox": a merely strategic use of stakeholder analysis can amount to "business without ethics", whereas treating managers as fiduciaries for all stakeholders can amount to "ethics without business".
+Michael Jensen argued that traditional stakeholder theory leaves managers with multiple objectives and no principled way to make trade-offs, and proposed "enlightened value maximization" as a way to use stakeholder relationships while retaining long-run firm value as the single objective function.
+Christopher Stoney and Diana Winstanley argued that the popularity of stakeholding had made the concept blurred and confused, especially because authors differ on whether they use it analytically or prescriptively, for intrinsic or instrumental reasons, and with different assumptions about political intervention and enforcement.